Neodusk/TweetyBird/README.md

 # TweetyBird
 Captures pictures of animals and uses AI to detect species.
-Uploads a capture of the animal and logs data about the animals appearance
+Uploads a capture of known animals from a database.
+Logs data unknown motion captures.

 We followed [this guide](https://magpi.raspberrypi.org/articles/wildlife-camera-object-recognition) to help in knowing which libraries might be best for this project and how to go about it.